MT4 Backtesting: How to Test and Optimize Strategies in MetaTrader 4

 | Total Trades | Number of executed trades | 100+ for reliability |

-A high win rate might look great, but if your profit factor is low, it's a red flag.
-It usually means your winning trades are small while your losing trades are big—that's a risk-reward problem.
-You could be right most of the time and still lose money.
+A high win rate with a low profit factor is a red flag.
+It usually means your winning trades are small and your losing trades are big — a risk-reward problem.
+You could be right 70% of the time and still lose money.

-That's why you never look at just one stat.
-A strategy with a 40% win rate can be incredibly profitable if the average win is much larger than the average loss.
-Look for balance and consistency across all these numbers.
-The goal is to see a story of steady, manageable growth, not a lucky streak.
+Don't look at any single stat in isolation.
+A strategy with a 40% win rate can be very profitable if the average win is much larger than the average loss.
+I look for balance across all the numbers — steady, manageable growth, not a lucky streak.

 Your MT4 Backtesting Questions, Answered